Medical malpractice occurs when a healthcare professional’s mistake injures a patient.Click To Tweet

 But not all injuries caused by doctors, nurses, surgeons, or other medical professionals constitute a malpractice claim.

-The only way to know for sure if you have a legitimate malpractice claim is to consult with a knowledgeable personal injury attorney.
+The only way to know for sure if you have a legitimate knowledgeable personal injury attorney.
 Your lawyer will examine the facts surrounding your case, and inform you whether your case merits a claim.

 However, we are going to provide a brief overview of the elements of a malpractice claim in Florida.
 Since every state has their own unique laws governing injury cases brought against medical care providers, it’s important to learn as much as you can about the specific laws of Florida to prepare your case.

 Most medical malpractice claims assert that a healthcare professional is guilty of negligence.
 This means that the provider failed to meet the standard of care that could be expected of him or her when treating a patient.

 Standard of Care.
 This refers to the level of care, skill, and discretion that is generally expected of professionals in a field.
 In medicine, this means that a medical provider made a poor choice or mistake while treating a person—an error that a competent and attentive provider would not have made.

 Of course, evaluating whether a mistake is due to the incompetence or careless of a medical provider is complicated.
 Not all misfortune in medicine is the fault of a health care professional.

 For example, if a patient dies under the treatment of a doctor, that doesn’t necessarily mean that the doctor was negligent.
 The patient may have had a low chance of survival under any doctor, or the death could be the result of an unexpected reaction to a treatment any doctor would have suggested.

 Causation.
 It’s also important to note that a successful malpractice claim must prove that the negligence of the doctor was the reason for the injury of the patient.